algolia/docsearch/docs/src/config-file.md

 ### `nb_hits` _Special_

-The number of records that were extracted and index by DocSearch.
+The number of records that were extracted and indexed by DocSearch.
 We check this key internally to keep track of any unintended spike or drop that could reveal a misconfiguration.